Yelp/pyramid_swagger/docs/quickstart.rst

 * 4xx errors for requests not matching your schema
 * 5xx errors for responses not matching your schema
 * Automatic validation for correctness of your API declaration at application startup
+* Automatic serving of your Swagger schema from the /api-docs endpoint